 Peter Fowler was Royal Society Research Professor at Bristol University.
-Very early in his research career he worked with Cyril Powell on the cosmic radiation, participating (at the age of 26) with his future wife Rosemary in the discovery of the tau meson (Brown et al. 1949).
+Very early in his research career, he worked with Cecil Powell on the cosmic radiation, participating (at the age of 26) with his future wife Rosemary in the discovery of the tau meson (Brown et al. 1949).
 He flew numerous cosmic ray detection experiments in balloons and satellites and discovered light elements in the cosmic radiation (Dainton et al 1952) arising from fragmentation of primary cosmic rays.
-With the Ariel 6 satellite he identified r-process elements in ultra heavy cosmic rays.
+With the Ariel 6 satellite, he identified r-process elements in ultra heavy cosmic rays.
 A highly multidisciplinary scientist, he was interested in meteorology and medical physics and at the time of his death was working on a neutron technique for measuring the temperature of geological specimens at a depth of several hundred km.

 P. H. Fowler was a Fellow of the RAS (1967-96), a Council Member (1982-84) and Vice President (1984); he was a Fellow of the Royal Society (Hughes Medal 1974).
 In 1949 he married Rosemary Brown; they had three daughters.
 For an obituary see A&G 38, 36 (1997).